PoliticalGraveyard.com

 Jones, Boyd B. — of Massachusetts.
 U.S. Attorney for Massachusetts, 1897-1901.
 Burial location unknown.

 Jones, Bradford — of Westchester County, N.Y.
 Socialist.
-Candidate for New York state assembly from Westchester County 1st District, 1920.
+Candidate for U.S. Representative from New York 25th District, 1918; candidate for New York state assembly from Westchester County 1st District, 1920.
 Burial location unknown.

 Jones, Brenda — of Oklahoma City, Oklahoma County, Okla.
 Republican.
 Delegate to Republican National Convention from Oklahoma, 2008.
 Female.
 Still living as of 2008.

 Jones, Brereton Chandler (b.
 1939) — also known as Brereton C. Jones; Brerry Jones — of Point Pleasant, Mason County, W.Va.; Woodford County, Ky.
 Born in Gallipolis, Gallia County, Ohio, June 27, 1939.
-Son of Nedra Jones and E. Bartow Jones.
 Member of West Virginia state house of delegates from Mason County, 1965-68; Lieutenant Governor of Kentucky, 1987-91; Governor of Kentucky, 1991-95.
 Episcopalian or Presbyterian.
 Member, Delta Sigma Pi; Omicron Delta Kappa; Beta Theta Pi.
-Still living as of 2009.
+Still living as of 2014.

 Cross-reference: Michael J. Hammons